ibm-cloud-docs/ContinuousDelivery/devsecops-pipelines-add-steps.md

     digest="${IMAGE_DIGEST}"
 ```

-Important! preferred format for image name is the image-URL:build-tag, for example wcp-compliance-automation-team-docker-local.artifactory.swg-devops.com/compliance-baseimage:2.8.0
+The preferred format for image name is the image-URL:build-tag, for example wcp-compliance-automation-team-docker-local.artifactory.swg-devops.com/compliance-baseimage:2.8.0
+{: important]

 If you build docker images, use the save_artifact interface like in the example above, to send those images for the default built-in CISO signing and CR VA scanning.
 Release